 There are currently some limitations to the data we pull in.

-We are unable to generate % filled information for multi-select picklist values.
+We are unable to generate % filled information for multi-picklist selection fields.

 We cannot show the record type information if you have got 50 or more record types on a particular object.
-It will instead show as "Master record" type.
+It will instead show only the "Master record" type based on the last 5k records.

 If you want to discuss any of these limitations with us, or you have a particular use case we do not support, please reach out to us at email@example.com where we can help!